MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/basic-troubleshooting-outbound-connections.md

   - Network security group (NSG)
   - Network policy

-If there is a hop that you suspect is an issue, you can check the response codes before and after that hop, and if you need to check whether the packets are arriving properly in a specific hop, you can proceed with packet captures.
+To identify a problematic hop, check the response codes before and after it.
+To check whether the packets are arriving properly in a specific hop, you can proceed with packet captures.

-#### Check HTTP response codes
+##### Check HTTP response codes

 When you check each component, [get and analyze HTTP response codes](get-and-analyze-http-response-codes.md).
 These codes are useful to identify the nature of the issue.
 The codes are especially helpful in scenarios in which the application responds to HTTP requests.

-#### Take packet captures from the client and server
+##### Take packet captures from the client and server

 If other troubleshooting steps don't provide any conclusive outcome, take packet captures from the client and server.
 Packet captures are also useful when non-HTTP traffic is involved between the client and server.
 For more information about how to collect packet captures for AKS environment, see the following articles in the data collection guide: